Michael Swaim: IGN, iHeartMedia, and additional projects

+In May 2022, 1Upsmanship ended its run on the Small Beans network so that it could become a part of iHeartMedia.
+The first episode of 1Upsmanship to be distributed by iHeartMedia premiered on June 6, 2022.
+After one season at iHeartMedia, 1Upsmanship returned to Small Beans.

 The 2021 video game, Carve Snowboarding (released for the Oculus Quest 2), and its 2023 sequel, Carve Jr (released for Playdate), feature vocal performances by Swaim in the role of Carv Edgerton.
 The character's likeness is based on Swaim.